12 Difficulties Every Freelancer Faces and Tips To Overcome These Problems

 Rating is not a thing in local selling but there is a work value that you should never underestimate.
 Your ability to provide quality work is a virtual rating that you can't see in number but a client noticing your efforts and spreading your name is enough rating for you.

 We all try to deliver services in the best possible way and that also applies in our beginning projects.
 If your project doesn't turn out to be good, then you should not be afraid of getting bad reviews.
-Be always prepared, ready to learn lessons and follow some tips.
+Be always prepared, ready to learn lessons, and follow some tips.

 Tips:

 Always work on details provided by the buyer and try not to go completely on your own.
-Even if the end result of a project isn't up to the mark, a client will always value your efforts done on those small details that they provided.
+Even if the end result of a project isn't up to the mark, a client will always value your efforts on those small details that they provided.

 There is no shame in asking for a review after handing over your project to a client.
 Reviews are more impactful than ratings.